isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Information on Direct School Admission to Crescent Girls' School.md

 a secondary school and a talent area offered by that secondary school.&nbsp;Of the three choices, an applicant may use a maximum of two choices to apply to the same school, for two different talent areas of that school.</p>
-<p>For applicants studying in MOE mainstream primary schools, only one parent’s
+<p><strong>Applicants from MOE mainstream primary schools: </strong>Parents
-SingPass is needed to log in.
-If parents/guardians are unable to apply online, they can approach the child’s primary school for assistance.</p>
+may log in directly to DSA-Sec Portal.
+Only one parent’s Singpass is required.
-<p></p>
+Parents/legal guardians who are unable to apply online can approach their child’s/ward’s primary school for assistance.</p>
-<p>Applicants NOT studying in MOE mainstream primary schools will need to
+<p><strong>Other applicants not studying in MOE mainstream primary schools</strong> will
-apply for a Registration Number (RGxxxxxxx) before they can apply through the DSA-Sec Portal at MOE website at: <strong><a href="https://go.gov.sg/nmsdsa-sec-application" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/nmsdsa-sec-application</a></strong>
+need to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
+Application can be done at MOE's website at: <strong><a href="https://go.gov.sg/nmsdsa-sec-application" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/nmsdsa-sec-application</a></strong>
 </p>
 <p></p>
 <p>Only shortlisted candidates will be notified by phone/email regarding